General

 Range and Habitat

-Northern Gannet: Pelagic species found on the Atlantic coast.
-Often seen from shore, also may be found far from shore in open ocean.
-Breeds on coasts of north eastern Canada.
-Winters from Maine to Texas-Mexico border along Atlantic and Gulf coasts.
+Northern Gannet: Pelagic species found along the Atlantic coast of North America.
+Often seen from shore, it also may be found far from shore in the open ocean.
+Breeds on the coasts of extreme north eastern Canada.
+Winters from Maine to just south of the Texas-Mexico border along Atlantic and Gulf coasts.

 Breeding and Nesting